Skip to content

 (Research Associate, University of Cambridge)

 Federica is a historian of the early modern Mediterranean with a particular interest in the circulation of knowledge and material culture between the Islamic world and Italy.
-She is responsible for the Objects of Encounter strand of the project, which focuses on objects either produced by minority groups or embodying diversity in their materials, designs, technologies and labour imported from elsewhere.
-In particular, her research concentrates on the role of Muslim galley slaves in the importation of artistic, material and technological knowledge to Italy.
+She was originally responsible for the Objects of Encounter strand of the project, which focuses on objects either produced by minority groups or embodying diversity in their materials, designs, technologies and labour imported from elsewhere.
+Federica’s research concentrates on the role of Muslim galley slaves in the importation of artistic, material and technological knowledge to Italy.
+She is currently a fellow at Villa I Tatti.

 Alexandros Hatzikiriakos